DanialArab/API/Creating an API/README.md

 ![](https://github.com/DanialArab/images/blob/main/API/mysql%20workbench.png)

 + we need to create a new database in the MySQL server where django can create tables
-+ we also need to create a new database user with standard authentication and some permission that we use to interact with our django application (in my case since the authentication of the root user was already Standard I skipped this step)
++ we also need to create a new database user with standard authentication and some permission that we use to interact with our django application.
 + we need to install the mysqlclient, a database adapter, which enables the MySQL database to communicate with our django application (https://pypi.org/project/mysqlclient/):

     pip install mysqlclient